kyoh86/momiji/README.md

 <img alt="" src="./momiji.png?raw=true">
-Momiji branding image by Kakeru Kuroda All Rights Reserved.
+Momiji branding image by Kakeru Kuroda.
+All Rights for the image is Reserved.

 # 🍁 momiji